HiPERCAM/hipercam/docs/photometry.rst

     If reference targets are chosen to be bright and isolated, one can carry out broad searches which allow for very poor guiding.
-Following the search, 2D profile fits are carried out and the mean x,y shift relative to the starting positions calculated.
+Following the search, 2D profile fits are carried out and the mean x,y shift relative to the starting position is calculated.
 If this stage fails (e.g.  because of clouds), then the rest of the frame is skipped on the basis that if the reference targets cannot be located, then no others will be either. **All** the reference stars must be successfully relocated each